-- 4.1.
-Whenever a range of measurements is specified, the head restraint must meet the requirement at any position of adjustment within the specified range. - 4.2.
+- 4.2.
 In each vehicle a head restraint that conforms to either 5.1 or 5.2 of this section must be provided at each front outboard designated seating position. - 4.3.
-In each vehicle equipped with rear outboard [and front center] head restraints the head restraint must conform to either 5.1 or 5.2 of this section. - 4.4.
-Except as provided in 5.3 of this section, each vehicle must comply with 4.2 and 4.3 of this section with the seat adjusted as intended for occupant use. - 4.5.
-At each designated seating position incapable of seating a 50th percentile male Hybrid III test dummy, the applicable head restraint must conform to 5.1 of this section.
+In each vehicle equipped with rear outboard [and/or front center] head restraints the head restraint must conform to either 5.1 or 5.2 of this section. - rear center requirement? - 4.4.
+Each vehicle must comply with 4.2 and 4.3 of this section with the seat [and head restraint] adjusted as intended for occupant use, except as provided in 5.3 of this section.
+Move to 4.2, 4.3? - 4.5.
+[At each designated seating position incapable of seating a 50th percentile male Hybrid III test dummy, the applicable head restraint must conform to 5.1 of this section.]